CYBAVO/API_CLIENT/README.md

 		```

 ### LTC - Get batch of address balance
-- Query batch of address balance
+- Query batch of address balance.
+The maximum number of address is 20
 	- **POST**  /v1/ltc/wallet/addressbalance
 		- Request
 		``` json